Curriculum

 Grades 10-12

 Movement and The Mind is a course that focuses on modern movements and trends in exercise.
 Movements will include: HIIT, Zumba, Pilates, Barre, Aerobics, and lifetime/ recreational sports.
 Students enrolled in the course will learn current topics and advocate for personal mental, emotional, and social health concepts.
-These topics include: stress, coping mechanisms, emotions, relationships, digital literacy, and occupational goal setting.
+These topics include stress, coping mechanisms, emotions, relationships, digital literacy, and occupational goal setting.
 Students will experience authentic teaching environments with local field trips to recreation centers, guest speakers, and projects.
 This class will be tailored to caring for the whole student while teaching valuable life skills.

 Faculty